OfficeDev/office-js-docs-pr/docs/testing/debug-with-vs-extension.md

 1. The first step depends on the project and how it was created.

    - If you want to create a project to experiment with debugging in Visual Studio Code, use the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office).
-You can use any one of our quick start guides, such as the [Outlook add-in quickstart](../quickstarts/outlook-quickstart.md), in order to do this.
+Use any one of our quick start guides, such as the [Outlook add-in quickstart](../quickstarts/outlook-quickstart.md), in order to do this.
    - If you want to debug an existing project that was created with Yo Office, skip to the next step.
    - If you want to debug an existing project that was not created with Yo Office, carry out the procedure in the [Appendix](#appendix) and then return to the next step of this procedure.